moatazsakar/Attitude-Dynamics-and-Control-of-a-Nano-Satellite-Orbiting-Mars/README.md

 # Attitude-Dynamics-and-Control-of-a-Nano-Satellite-Orbiting-Mars
-This project is a simulation of Nano-Satellite attitude dynamics and control system orbiting Mars
+This project is a simulation of Nano-Satellite attitude dynamics and control system orbiting Mars.
+The project is to design a